-The Magician’s Nephew had seen the kingdom of Narnia, breathed into life by Aslan, an all powerful, (yet loving and tender)all knowing lion.
+The Magician’s Nephew had seen the kingdom of Narnia, breathed into life by Aslan, an all powerful, (yet most

 It was a world so fertile that even a lamp post forced into the ground by the evil queen, Jadis (more of her later) had taken root.
 I had often thought of that lamp post, as I had stared across the street at the monumental lamp post, which had adorned the doorway opposite.

 I had referred to it as The Lamppost at The End of The World.

 loving and tender at heart) all knowing lion We see he can also has the potential to be a ferocious lion when defending the children of God

 Lions are fierce creatures with the ability to eat people, when they stray into the wrong area.Maneater – Hall & Oates